Here's what's new:

 - Finally, we will end with our recommendations for native plants that western Oregon gardeners should plant, if they want to support Oregon's pollinators.

-*PLEASE NOTE* - You can watch John Bishop's very worthwhile presentation to Emerald Chapter (recorded April 19) on plant succession since the eruption at Mt St. Helens 40 years ago here.
-You can also view other previously recorded NPSO Emerald Chapter Programs
+*PLEASE NOTE* - You can watch Emerald Chapter's recent program on how to use the iNaturalist app here.
+You can also view other previously recorded NPSO Emerald Chapter Programs here.